arthurjeulin/cpp-from-scratch/classes/README.md

 | `constexpr class`         | objets entiers éligibles au `static_assert`, etc. |
 | `constexpr function`      | fonctions évaluées à la compilation               |
 | `static_assert` + logique | sécurité logique à la compilation                 |
+### Inheritance

+### Polymorphism
+Polymorphism:
+- in the context of inheritance is treat object of different type as the same type.
+- We can treat different derived class as their base class.
+- Usefull with container to hold different objects from the same base class.